microsoft/FluidFramework/.changeset/grey-triangles-shout.md

 ```

 Functionality like the experimental conversion of Tree Schema to [JSON Schema](https://json-schema.org/) (`getJsonSchema`) leverages such system-understood metadata to generate useful information.
-In the case of the `description` property, this is mapped directly to the `description` property supported by JSON Schema.
+In the case of the `description` property, it is mapped directly to the `description` property supported by JSON Schema.

 Custom, user-defined properties can also be specified.
-These properties will not be leveraged by the system by default, but can be used as a handy means of associating common application-specific properties with Field Schema.
+These properties will not be used by the system by default, but can be used to associate common application-specific properties with Field Schema.

-Example:
+#### Example

 An application is implementing search functionality.
 By default, the app author wishes for all app content to be potentially indexable by search, unless otherwise specified.